Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 Part of a disciplined lifestyle ripples into how your mind determines how you proceed with certain tasks.
 Careless attitudes can lead to complacency, which leads to accidents.
 Be disciplined and mindful of where you put your feet or hands at all times.

-two scorpions a wasp nest
+two scorpions reference danger in the jungle a wasp nest referencing danger in the jungle

 Scorpions & wasp nests – Always watch where you put your hands and walk